I love how they mix well with my other plants

 As long as the soil does not dry out between watering, this perennial fern is a low-maintenance plant that does not suffer any dangerous insect or disease problems.

 The plant has both sterile and fertile fronds.
 The sterile frond has raised veins which form a net-like pattern.
 The fertile fronds, which appear in summer, have the same characteristics but are not as wide.
-In fact, the name “chain fern” refers to this net-like pattern.
+The name “chain fern” refers to this net-like pattern.
 Additional features include a somewhat rough underside and a leaf stalk that has a red-brown lower section.
 The plant forms new plants from its rhizome or the spores that grow on the bottom of its leaves.
 The colony spreads slowly and is easy to control.
 Grow them as a ground cover in wet, shady areas or plant them under large trees.
 If you’re looking to add plants next to a pond or stream, these netted chain ferns are a good choice.
-They’re also excellent plants if you need to add a touch of vibrant, green color to your property.
+They’re also rare plants if you need to add a touch of vibrant, green color to your property.
 Landscapers can consider mixing netted chain ferns with other ferns.
 In its natural habitat, you’ll find them near streams, rivers, or in forests with acidic soils.

-These ferns have fertile and sterile needle-like fronds with the fertile fronds being narrow and more prolonged than their sterile counterparts.
+These ferns have fertile and sterile needle-like fronds with the fertile fronds being narrow and more prolonged than their pure counterparts.
 Though propagation occurs most often by the spreading of the rhizomes, the spores play a role.
 This plant is very similar to the Sensitive Fern in appearance and is often confused when being identified by looking at the leaf shape in nature.
 The Netted Chain Fern is a perennial, deciduous type of fern that grows to approximately one to two feet in height when fully mature.
 The plant thrives in moist, acidic soil types and can quickly reach maturity.
 With waxy, toothed leaves, the plant provides a perfect ground cover for wet, shady places.
 The plant blooms during the summer months, although it produces no flowers.
 The fern is particularly beneficial for use in ornamental gardens, bogs, and ponds.

 Netted Chain Fern Ships as Bare Root